cmu-phil/tetrad-manual-rtd/docs/search-algorithms-full-list.md

 | **GFFC** | Generalized Factor Finding Clustering (2×2 → 3×3 → …). |
 | **BPC** | Build Pure Clusters (global purification & merging). |

-Once clusters are available, they can be treated as **blocks** and passed to algorithms that support:
+Once clusters are obtained, they can be treated as **measurement blocks**.
+These blocks may be supplied to algorithms that support:

-- **Blocks-Test-TS** — a trek-separation–based CI test on measurement blocks; and
+- **Blocks-Test-TS** — a trek-separation conditional independence test over blocks;
 - **Blocks-BIC** — a block-aware score.

-In this mode, *any* algorithm that takes a test and/or score (e.g., **PC** as the default, or FGES, BOSS, GFCI, etc.) can be run on the **latent layer** rather than the raw indicators: clusters become latent nodes, and Blocks-Test-TS / Blocks-BIC handle the measurement structure.
+In this mode, *any* algorithm that accepts a test and/or a score (PC, FGES, BOSS, GFCI, etc.) can be run on the **latent layer**: each cluster becomes a latent node, and Blocks-Test-TS / Blocks-BIC handle independence and scoring among the latent variables.

 ---

 ## Latent Structure / Measurement-Model Construction

-On top of clustering + block-based search, the following algorithms explicitly construct latent variables or measurement models before running structural search on the latent layer.
+Building on cluster discovery and block-based search, these algorithms explicitly construct latent variables or full measurement models before running structural search on the latent layer.

 | Algorithm                                               | Description                                              |
 |---------------------------------------------------------|----------------------------------------------------------|